-The rainy season, while refreshing, is that time of the year during which you need to pay more attention to your skin and your skin care routine.
-This is mainly due to the fact that the rise in humidity levels can cause your skin to behave unpredictably and knowing how to take care of skin helps avoid nasty complications.
-On some days, you’ll find it a lot drier and stretched out, making it itch and develop rashes, if you’re not careful.
+To take care of your skin this rainy season, you need to pay more attention to it and follow a dedicated skincare routine.
+This is mainly due to the fact that the rise in humidity levels can cause your skin to behave unpredictably and knowing how to take care of you skin helps avoid nasty complications.
+On some days, you’ll find it a lot drier and stretched out, making it itch and develop rashes if you’re not careful.
 On other days, you’ll find it overly oily, especially around the face, which can cause breakouts if you have acne-prone skin.

 Here are 10 ways to take care of your skin in the rainy season.

 Even on a cloudy day, the sun’s harmful UV rays are still present and can cause damage to unprotected skin.
-Damage in this case includes fine lines, pigmentation and wrinkles.
-To avoid skin damage, use a sunscreen as a part of your monsoon skin care routine, even on an overcast day.
+Damage, in this case, includes fine lines, pigmentation, and wrinkles.
+To take care of your skin, use sunscreen as a part of your monsoon skincare routine, even on an overcast day.
 Ideally, a sunscreen with a sun protection factor (SPF) of 30 or above is recommended, and SPF 30 means that about 97% of the UVB rays will be filtered out.
 Also, note that sunscreen isn’t waterproof and usually requires you to reapply it every 2 hours if exposed to water.

-In the rainy season, good personal hygiene is a must and keeping your skin clean and dry is important to ward off skin infections.
-Using dermatologist-approved skin care products is a good way to keep your skin healthy.
+In the rainy season, good personal hygiene is a must, and keeping your skin clean and dry is important to ward off skin infections.
+Using dermatologist-approved skincare products is a good way to take care of your skin.
 Some fungal skin diseases that poor skin care can result in are ringworm, athlete’s foot, and tinea capitis.
 However, when washing your face especially, remember that washing too frequently can cause your skin to lose most of its natural oils and become dry.
 This can also cause the body to produce excess oil as a countermeasure.

-Even with the high humidity levels during the monsoons, you need to stick to your dry skin care routine of exfoliation.
-This is because the season makes dry skin flaky and itchy, while oily skin gets clogged.
+Even with the high humidity levels during the monsoons, you need to stick to your dry skincare routine of exfoliation.
+To take care of your skin, you have to understand that the rainy season makes dry skin flaky and itchy, while oily skin gets clogged.
 The solution here is to exfoliate, as it keeps the face smooth and the complexion healthy by removing dead skin cells and opening clogged pores.
 However, do note that you shouldn’t exfoliate your skin more than twice a week.
 Doing so can actually harm your skin and cause more damage.
 To know if you’re overdoing it, here are the signs to look for-

 Makeup, especially oil-based foundation, is something you should actively avoid in the monsoons as it serves as a hotspot for bacterial complications.
 By using makeup, you may block pores on your skin, restricting its ability to breathe.
 Dirty makeup brushes are also a problem and sharing makeup is a no-no, as this could cause unwanted skin diseases.